 In addition to the curriculum, Business&ITCenter21 includes a full learning management system with automatic grading, student progress reports, and more.

-And because the system is digital, it’s regularly updated with new resources and information -- something you need when teaching topics like social media!
+And because the system is digital, it’s regularly updated with new resources and information -- something you need when teaching topics like social media and digital citizenship!

 Learn More About Living Online – Social Communication!